kofoworola-e/flight_delay_project/README.md

 ### 🧠 Insights Gained

 * Delays often follow **predictable patterns** across time of day, seasons, routes, and specific carriers — and even a simple model can reveal useful, actionable insights.
-* Visual storytelling is just as important as the model — I found that clear, interactive dashboards help surface patterns that even good metrics can hide.
+* Visual storytelling is just as important as the model — I found that clear, interactive charts help surface patterns that even good metrics can hide.

 ### 💡 Reflections